bgplab/bgplab/basic/5-redistribute/index.md

 ![Lab topology](topology-2-sites.png)

-In this lab exercise, you must establish connectivity between your sites to enable the core routers to ping each other.
+In this lab exercise, you must establish connectivity between your sites so that the site routers (S1 and S2) can ping each other.

 ## Lab Configuration